TroubledBagels/meteorites/README.md

 This was made in the Autumn 2022, and my commenting style was a bit much at the time.
 Hopefully from my submission, you can see that it has changed since.

+## Running
+To run, download Python3, tkinter.
+Pillow and the required files:
+- AsteroidsMain.py
+- fonts.txt
+- leaderboard.py
+- Images directory

+Or just clone the directory.

+Then run using `python AsteroidsMain.py`

+N.B.
+This has not been tested in a while, and due to newer releases of various packages, some functions may be deprecated.

 ## Changelog

 ### Reading Variables